kragen/derctuo/6-trit-variac.md

 four-terminal winding with 13, 39, and 26 volts on its segments gets us 1-84 volts.
-A third winding with 169, 507, and 338 volts on its segments gets us 1-1098 volts, with the same 12 terminals that would give us 1-64 volts with César's binary scheme, 1-364 volts with the balanced-ternary scheme, or 1-1200 volts with the single-center-tapped scheme.
+A third winding with 169, 507, and 338 volts on its segments gets us 1-1098 volts, with the same 12 terminals that would give us 1-64 volts with César’s binary scheme, 1-364 volts with the balanced-ternary scheme, or 1-1200 volts with the single-center-tapped scheme.